This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Of all the diets on the market, Weight Watchers offers balanced eating.
 So, if your patient wants to try a commercial diet, this is the one to choose.
 The system is based on points, so that when the person has used up all of her points, eating for the day is finished.
 Where people are tripped up is allowing too few points each day (in an attempt to lose weight quickly), and ultimately feeling hungry or deprived, which leads to rebound overeating.
 Keeping track of what is eaten every day builds awareness and new healthy eating rules.

-Simple Weight Loss Formula: It takes eating 100 fewer calories a day to lose 10 permanent pounds in one year, 200 fewer calories to lose 20 pounds, and 300 fewer calories to lose 30 pounds.
+Simple Weight-Loss Formula: It takes eating 100 fewer calories a day to lose 10 permanent pounds a year, 200 fewer calories to lose 20 pounds, and 300 fewer calories to lose 30 pounds.
 Conversely, all a person has to do is eat 100 more calories a day to gain 10 permanent pounds in a year, and so on.
 As stated previously, Americans are over-consuming 300 more calories of carbohydrate-filled snack foods a day (a weight gain of 30 pounds a year) than 30 years ago.

 Why Exercise Matters: Increased physical activity not only raises caloric expenditure, it also promotes dietary compliance (Rosenbaum, 1997).
 For obese individuals (especially those who are “apple-shaped”), visceral fat is the first to disappear when they exercise, thus removing the fat around the heart and other organs (Underwood and Adler, 2004).
 Exercise is the number one way to help maintain a healthy weight.
 Exercise alone can produce weight loss in people who never change their eating habits.
 When they do alter what they eat, the results are more dramatic.